OMAHA’S HOME FOR THE HOLIDAYS

 HOLIDAY CONCERT SERIES

-HOLIDAY CONCERT SERIES SCHEDULE |
+CONCERT SCHEDULE |

 |

-NOON YEAR’S EVESaturday, December 30, 10AM-2PM Due to limited capacity, advanced registration is highly encouraged.
-Tickets go on sale at 8AM Thursday, November 30.
-Register anytime online or call 402-444-5071 by December 28.
+NOON YEAR’S EVEWednesday, December 31, 10AM-2PM Due to limited capacity, advanced registration is highly encouraged.
+Register anytime online beginning December 1 or call 402-444-5071 by December 30.
 If space allows, walk-up tickets will be available at the door.
-RESERVE YOUR TICKETSADDITIONAL PARKING: Shuttle drop-off at the museum, is available at the Conagra Brands parking lot, 7th & Leavenworth Streets. |
+RESERVE TICKETSADDITIONAL PARKING: Shuttle drop-off at the museum, is available at the Conagra Brands parking lot, 7th & Leavenworth Streets. |

 give the gift of membership!A Durham Museum membership is the gift that can truly be enjoyed all year long!
 From unlimited free admission to discounts on purchases in the Soda Fountain and Hitchcock Museum Shop, a membership is the best way to experience all that the museum has to offer.
 LEARN MORE » |